splunk/observability-workshop/docs/module4/terraform.md

     cd signalfx-jumpstart-master
     ```

-The environment variables needed should already be set from [**Step #2** in Module 3](http://192.168.1.4:8001/module3/k3s/#2-take-the-helm).
+The environment variables needed should already be set from [**Step #2** in Module 3](../../module3/k3s/#2-take-the-helm).
 If not, create the following environment variables to use in the Terraform steps below

 === "Input"

     ```
-    export ACCESS_TOKEN=<token from Module 3>
-    export REALM=<realm from Module 3>
+    export ACCESS_TOKEN=<SignalFx Access Token>
+    export REALM=<SignalFx Realm e.g. us1>
-    export INITIALS=<your initials e.g. RWC>
+    export INITIALS=<Your initials e.g. RWC>
     ```

+Initialize Terraform and upgrade to the latest version of the SignalFx Terraform Provider

+!!!
+Note
-Initialize Terraform. **Note:** You will need to run this command each time a new version of the Terraform Provider is released.
+    You will need to run this command each time a new version of the Terraform Provider is released.
 You can track the releases on [GitHub](https://github.com/terraform-providers/terraform-provider-signalfx/releases).

 === "Input"